A PSPACE-complete Graph Nim: Neighboring Nim

 \section{\ruleSet{Neighboring Nim}}

 We define the ruleset \ruleSet{Neighboring Nim} to be similar to the ``move then remove'' version of \ruleSet{NimG}, but also allow players to choose to play on the same vertex as the last move as though each vertex has a self-loop.
 Note that standard \ruleSet{Nim} is equivalent to a game of \ruleSet{Neighboring Nim} on a complete graph with each heap on a separate vertex.

-\begin{Definition}[\ruleSet{Neighboring Nim}] $\phantom{monkey}\\$ Given an undirected graph, $G = (V, E)$ and weights on the vertices $w: V \rightarrow \mathbb{N}$, \emph{\ruleSet{Neighboring Nim}} is the ruleset where a move is made by choosing a vertex, $v$, where $w(v) > 0$ and reducing the weight of that vertex.
-If there was a previous move (in all but the first move) at vertex $v'$, then $v$ must be chosen so that either $v = v'$ or $v$ neighbors $v'$.
-(Meaning, $(v, v')$ or $(v', v) \in E$). \end{Definition}
+A more formal definition follows.